chungkky/2017-08-02_Collaborating-with-Git/Lessons-01.md

 Term | Explanation
 ---| ---
-Fork | Make a copy of someone else's GitHub repo in your own GitHub repo.
+Fork | Make a copy of someone else's GitHub repo in your own GitHub account.
 Clone | Make a copy of the your GitHub repo on your local computer.
 In CLI: 'git clone' copies a remote repo to create a local repo with a remote called `origin` automatically set up.
 Pull | You incorporate changes into your repo.
 Add | Adding snapshots of your changes to the "Staging"  area.